-Quitting sugar is not actually as daunting as you may think, and when I say ‘I quit sugar’ I am actually talking about the high GI ‘free‘ sugars that wreak havoc with your health, causing disease and illness, and not the healthier sugars like those found in whole fruits.
+Quitting sugar is not actually as daunting as you may think; but when I say ‘I quit sugar’, I am actually talking about the high GI ‘free‘ sugars that wreak havoc with your health, causing disease and illness; and not the healthier sugars like those found in whole fruits.

 In this post we will take a look into refined sugars and their somerimes devastating effects on your body, and the 6 foolproof ways to curb sugar cravings.

-We’ve heard it said so many times that sugar is bad and that we need to cut down or pay the price, that we’ve all become a bit desensitized to all the scaremongering.
-But a high price it can actually be.
-Too much refined sugar in our diet can contributed hugely to not only type 2 diabetes, but also heart disease, cancer, metabolic syndrome and obesity.
+We’ve all heard it said so many times that sugar is bad and that we need to cut down or pay the price that we’ve become desensitized to the scaremongering.
+But a high price it can actually be, as too much refined sugar in your diet can contributed hugely to not only type 2 diabetes, but also heart disease, cancer, metabolic syndrome, and obesity.
+Not a pretty list!

-Knowing all this really should be the catalyst to give this highly addictive refined grain the heave ho for good, but it’s not always easy, especially when it’s just SO highly addictive.
+Knowing this should be the catalyst to give this highly addictive refined grain the heave ho for good; but it’s not always easy, especially when it’s just SO highly addictive.
 It’s a tough one, but cutting down in any way you can really is essential for a healthy ling life.

 FACTS ABOUT SUGAR – FREE SUGARS

-As you can see, there are some ‘free sugars’ on here that are considered healthy, and some of them ARE actually “healthier”, like maple syrup and honey, as they also contain other nutrients.
-And you might also be interested to know that brown rice syrup is actually low GI, though more research is currently being done into its true healthful benefits and whether it is a viable sweetener for long term use.
+As you can see, there are some ‘free sugars’ on here that are considered healthy, and some of them ARE actually ‘healthier’ like maple syrup and honey, which also contain other nutrients.
+And you might also be interested to know that brown rice syrup is actually low GI, though more research is currently being done into its true healthful benefits and whether it is actually a viable sweetener for long term use.

-Although the so called ‘healthier‘ free sugars do also contain nutrients, they will unfortunately still act in the same way as any other free sugar in the body, causing a sudden sugar spike and then the subsequent insulin release to clear those sugars from the bloodstream (usually they are stored in fat cells as these refined carbohydrates are more likely to go on as dangerous belly fat).
-This means sugar must only be consumed in very small doses.
+Although the so called ‘healthier‘ free sugars do also contain nutrients, they will unfortunately still act in the same way as any other free sugar in the body by causing a sudden sugar spike, and then the subsequent insulin release to clear those sugars from the bloodstream (usually they are stored in fat cells AND these refined carbohydrates are more likely to go on as dangerous belly fat).
+This means sugar should only be consumed in very small doses.

 WHOLE ‘UNFRACTURED’ SUGARS:

-Now these guys are so much better for us and come in the form of whole fruits and vegetables, dried fruits, and anything else that hasn’t had the fibers and bulk of the plant removed.
+Now this type of sugar is natural and so much better for you, and comes in the form of whole fruits and vegetables, dried fruits, and anything else that hasn’t had the fibers and bulk of the plant removed.

 The reason they are healthier is because those fibers and other nutrients slow down their sugar release, making them much lower GI.
 (GI is short for glycemic index, which is a number associated with the amount of carbohydrates/sugars in food.
 The lower the better)